swisspol/XLFacility/README.md

 If you use XLFacility functions exclusively in your app to log messages, then everything you log from your source code will go to XLFacility.
 If you use third-party source code, you might be able to patch or override its calls to `NSLog()`, `printf()` or equivalent as demonstrated at the beginning of this document.
 However this will not work for Apple or third-party libraries or frameworks.

 XLFacility has a powerful feature that allows to capture the standard output and standard error from your app.
-Just call `[[XLFacility sharedFacility] enableCapturingOfStandardError]` (respectively `[[XLFacility sharedFacility] enableCapturingOfStandardOutput]`) and from this point on anything written to the standard output (respectively standard error) will be split on newlines boundaries and automatically become separate log messages in XLFacility with the `INFO` (respectively `ERROR`) level.
+Just call `[XLSharedFacility setCapturesStandardError:YES]` (respectively `[XLSharedFacility setCapturesStandardOutput:YES]`) and from this point on anything written to the standard output (respectively standard error) will be split on newlines boundaries and automatically become separate log messages in XLFacility with the `INFO` (respectively `ERROR`) level.

 Writing Custom Loggers
 ======================